Harajuku: 1970s and 1980s

 Coming into the 1970s, fashion-obsessed youth culture experienced a transition, from Shinjuku to Harajuku, then to Shibuya.
 Palais France, a building that sold fashion clothing and accessories, furniture, and other goods, was constructed on Meiji Street near the exit of Takeshita Street.
 In 1978, the fashion building Laforet Harajuku was opened; thus, Harajuku came to be widely known as a fashion and retail centre.

 In the 1980s, Takeshita Street became known for teenage street dancing groups called takenoko-zoku.

-From 1977, a Sundays only pedestrian precinct was established by closing local roads.
-This produced a surge in people gathering close to entrances of Yoyogi Park to watch Rock 'n' Rollers and other new bands performing impromptu open air gigs.
+From 1977, a Sundays-only pedestrian precinct was established by closing local roads.
+This produced a surge in people gathering close to entrances of Yoyogi Park to watch rock 'n' rollers and other new bands performing impromptu open-air gigs.
 In the peak period, crowds of up to 10,000 people would gather.
-In 1998, the Sundays only pedestrian paradise was abolished.
+In 1998, the Sundays-only pedestrian zone was abolished.

 1990s to present

-In the 1990s and 2000s, with the rise of fast fashion, there was an influx of international fashion brand flagship store openings including Gap Inc., Forever 21, Uniqlo, Topshop and H&M. At the same time, new independent fashion trend shops spread into the previously residential areas of Jingumae 3 and 4 chome, with this area becoming known as Ura-Harajuku.
-(The "Harajuku Backstreets").
+In the 1990s and 2000s, with the rise of fast fashion, there was an influx of international fashion brand flagship store openings including Gap Inc., Forever 21, Uniqlo, Topshop and H&M. At the same time, new independent fashion trend shops spread into the previously residential areas of Jingumae 3 and 4 chome, with this area becoming known as Ura-Harajuku (the "Harajuku Backstreets").

-In 2006, Omotesando Hills opened replacing the former Dojunkai apartments on Omotesando.
+In 2006, Omotesando Hills opened, replacing the Dōjunkai apartments on Omotesando.

-In 2008, the Tokyo Metro Fukutoshin Line opened providing an alternative metro access linking Harajuku to Shibuya and Ikebukuro.
+In 2008, the Tokyo Metro Fukutoshin Line opened, providing alternative metro access linking Harajuku to Shibuya and Ikebukuro.

-2019 New Year's Day Terrorist attack
+2019 New Year's Day terrorist attack

 During the early morning of January 1, 2019, a 21-year-old man named Kazuhiro Kusakabe drove his Kei car into the crowd of pedestrians celebrating New Year's Day on Takeshita Street.
 The man claimed his actions were a terrorist attack, and later stated that his intention was to retaliate against the usage of the death penalty.
 The man attempted to flee from the scene but was soon apprehended by authorities in a nearby park.

 Sightseeing and local landmarks

 Harajuku is a retail fashion and dining destination in its own right, but still earns much of its wider reputation as a gathering place for fans and aficionados of Japanese street fashion and associated subcultures.
-Jingu Bashi, the pedestrian bridge between Harajuku Station and the entrance to the Meiji Shrine used to act as a gathering place on Sundays to showcase some of the more theatrical styles.
-Another gathering place was the lower part of Omotesandō avenue, as it used to be pedestrian-only ("Hokosha Tengoku") on Sundays.
+Jingu Bashi, the pedestrian bridge between Harajuku Station and the entrance to the Meiji Shrine, used to act as a gathering place on Sundays to showcase some of the more theatrical styles.
+Another gathering place was the lower part of Omotesandō avenue, which used to be pedestrian-only ("Hokosha Tengoku") on Sundays.